B2B

 Find some of the most crucial accounts receivable best practices for B2B SaaS businesses and how to use these to improve your billing workflow.

 Billing for custom B2B SaaS deals is messy: different contracts, unique payment terms, usage meters, and bank transfers instead of cards.
-Small mistakes — a wrong effective date or a missed proration — quickly turn into disputes and delayed wires.
+Small mistakes, such as a wrong effective date or a missed proration, can quickly turn into disputes and delayed wires.

 You’ll get clear, actionable guidance on automating contract-aware invoicing, reconciling usage daily, tightening integrations, and building dashboards that make the AR management process simpler.